aaperei/car-store-api/README.md

  - `PUT /veiculos` - Updates car attributes
  - `PATH /veiculos/{id}` - Updates some car attributes
  - `DELETE /veiculos/{id}`- Deletes a specific car

+# Testing the application
+As we are testing a Maven project, you can run the application by using:

+    ./mvnw spring-boot:run